hjdhjd/homebridge-unifi-protect/README.md

 * Getting going
   * [Installation](#installation): installing this plugin, including system requirements.
   * [Plugin Configuration](#plugin-configuration): how to quickly get up and running.
+  * [Best Practices](https://github.com/hjdhjd/homebridge-unifi-protect/blob/master/docs/BestPractices.md): best practices for getting the most of your HomeKit setup and UniFi Protect.
   * [Troubleshooting](https://github.com/hjdhjd/homebridge-unifi-protect/blob/master/docs/Troubleshooting.md): run into login problems or streaming problems?
 Give this a read.
 * Advanced Topics
   * [Autoconfiguration](https://github.com/hjdhjd/homebridge-unifi-protect/blob/master/docs/Autoconfiguration.md): what it is, design choices that I've made, and why.